crazoter/My-Docs/docs/manga_reviews.md

     * [SPOILER-ISH] I didn't expect her to slowly form a reverse harem lol..
 Then again, this is a shoujo
     * Don't expect in-depth romance.
 Any romance is usually touch & go, unrequited or just really close friendships kinda thing.
 * **Should you read it:** I'd recommend it.
 It consistently delivers on the humor.
 The plot sometimes feels kinda shallow (e.g. everyone turns out to be a good guy in the end kinda vibes), and sometimes it's not too hard to guess the plot, but honestly it's pretty good.
-* **Other notes:** I give this a +2 even though I'm not in a discord server dedicated to this manga (this manga is simply not popular enough to have an active server)
 * **Tidbit**: Usa-chan Man!

 </TabItem>